glpaparelli/glpaparelli/README.md

 - 👋 Hi, I’m Giulio
 - 👀 I’m interested in Formal Methods, Language Theory, and all that kind of theoretical gibberish
-- 🎓 I’ve completed my Master's Degree in Computer Science at the University of Pisa
+- 🎓 I am a Master’s graduate in Computer Science from the University of Pisa.
 - 🌱 I’m now exploring opportunities to apply and expand my knowledge.
 - 📫 How to reach me: giuliopaparelli@gmail.com